oscarotero/css-style-guide/README.md

 }
 ```

-This allows to add more properties if it's needed:
+This allows to add sub-properties if it's needed:

 ```css
 .article-header-title {